 Multi-channel AEC, noise reduction and beamforming may be used to improve quality of the immersive audio signal.

-Conversion of raw multi-channel input to MASA supported format for IVAS MASA voice communication

 As devices are available in different capability levels, different immersive audio format may be supported.

 NOTE1: When a binaural microphone is used for capturing, support might be needed for binaural to stereo conversion if it for loudspeaker consumption at the receiver side by appropriate signaling information.